Chrisch2410/RoboND-Rover-Project/README.md

 * Anaconda: **Version 4.4.7**
 * RoboND Anaconda Environment

 ##2.
-Recording data in "Training Mode"
+Recording data in Training Mode

 After getting the above mentioned enviroment components downloaded and installed, I have started recordering data from Rover Simulator in "Training Mode" using same resolution mentioned above.
 Recorded date was saved in two new folders "rec1_dataset" and "rec2_dataset" which will be used in additon to the already provided "test_dataset".
 "rec1_dataset" is a short recording covering 28% of ground and I used it for rapid testing to fine tune image processing function. "rec2_dataset" is a long recording covering 100% of ground map and I used it to verify the final maping and fidelity of image processing function before exporting it to perception.py script and testing it in autonomous mode.

 ##3.
 Image Processing Pipeline